urban-study/iron-hong.github.io/_posts/2018-06-26-Cpp_forgetmenot.md

 }
 ```
--[Forward declaration](https://arne-mertz.de/2018/03/forward-declarations/): If the member variable is a pointer, class definition in the header file is not needed.
+- [Forward declaration](https://arne-mertz.de/2018/03/forward-declarations/): If the member variable is a pointer, class definition in the header file is not needed.
 The reason is pointers are only addresses.

 ```
 class UBoxComponent; // forward declaration